westlywright/ghostentista/README.md

 ## Theme for Ghost Blogging Platform
 ### version 0.3

 Responsive, asynchronous, content centric theme for Ghost.
 Very loosely based on Casper and inspired by my own WordPress theme Kontentista (also not quite finished).
-Built using modern web technologies and with a help of LESS preprocessor. ~~Currently tested only on Webkit based browsers~~.
-But will be tuned up within days.
+Built using modern web technologies and with a help of LESS preprocessor.
+Tested on IE9+, Chrome Firefox, Safari, iOS7 and Android 4.3 on Nexus 7.

 ### Demo
 - [Latest version can be seen at Etheeks.com](http://www.etheeks.com)